 - Peanut Butter.
 Peanut butter is a great alternative protein source as well as a source of B vitamins.
 Plus its creamy texture and delicious flavor take these snack bars up a level.

 - Cashews.
 Cashews add a slightly crunchy texture and salty flavor to balance the sweetness and chewiness of the dates.
 They are a perfect match in this bar recipe!

 - Cocoa Powder.
 Pure cocoa powder is known for being high in antioxidants which help decrease inflammation.
 Plus it adds a depth of flavor without any added sugar.

-We like to buy our dates at Costco.
-You can find them in the produce department in a container with the pits already removed from the dates.
-We like to look for dates with shiny skin, that isn’t too dried out, because they are easier for the kids to eat, and they can blend in the food processor a lot easier.
+You can typically find dates in the produce department in a container with the pits already removed.
+Look for dates with shiny skin, that isn’t too dried out, because they blend much better in your food processor.

 If you buy dates with the pits in them, you must pop them out before blending in a food processor.
 You’ll feel or see the long pit (or seed) on the inside if you tear open the date.